This information explains what to expect in the Clinical Decision Unit (CDU) at Memorial Sloan Kettering Cancer Center (MSK).Back to top

 You may have tests and treatments depending on what you need, such as intravenous (IV) medications, blood transfusions, or x-rays.Back to top

 We will give you instructions explaining what you should do next.
-If you are discharged on new medications, we will give you a prescription or fill it for you at our pharmacy.Back to top
+If you’re discharged and prescribed new medications, we will give you a prescription or fill it for you at our pharmacy.Back to top

 When is the CDU open?